oigbokwe73/AzureSQLDB-Api-Service/README.md

     D -->|Return Data| B
     B -->|API Response| A
 ```

----

-### **Example in Action:**

-A client logs into their dashboard and requests:
-- **Portfolio Performance**: XenHey calls a stored procedure in Azure SQL to calculate performance over the last month.
-- **Risk Analysis**: Another API call fetches risk metrics for the client’s investments.
-- **Real-Time Balance**: The dashboard retrieves the current account balance via a stored procedure exposed by XenHey.

-This solution ensures:
-- **Real-time insights for clients.**
-- **Secure and efficient database interaction.**
-- **Reduced development time with a configuration-driven approach.**

----

 **Conclusion:**
 By leveraging XenHey's API connector, financial institutions can streamline their reporting processes, ensuring compliance, efficiency, and real-time access to critical data.
 This approach not only improves client satisfaction but also reduces operational complexity.